Christopher Luxon: Law and order

-Youth crime

-In mid November 2022, Luxon announced that the National Party's youth crime policies would include a new Young Serious Offender category for juvenile offenders and would establish boot camps known as Youth Offender Military Academies.
-In early March 2024, the Government confirmed the Military Style Academy would be run by Oranga Tamariki (the Ministry for Children), claiming it would be different from previous boot camps and have a rehabilitative and trauma-informed care approach.
-The three-month boot camp commenced on 29 July 2024 at an Oranga Tamariki youth justice facility in Palmerston North, followed by a nine-month community phase.

-Multiple studies, official data, and expert commentary spanning several decades indicate that boot camps do not reduce reoffending.
-When Chief Children's Commissioner Claire Achmad expressed concerns, Luxon defended the pilot programme, saying:
+As the prison population approached 11,000 in November 2025, Luxon publicly endorsed policies which lead to higher prisoner numbers as "a good thing" as it keeps offenders off the streets.

-"I don't care what you say about whether it does or doesn't work.
-We can have that intellectual conversation all day long, but we are, dammit, going to try something different because we cannot carry on getting the results that we've been getting (sic)."
+Luxon also defended the boot camp programme, saying the government was "going to try something different because we cannot carry on getting the results that we've been getting."

 Treaty Principles Bill

-As part of the coalition agreement with David Seymour, Luxon agreed to support the Treaty Principles Bill at its first reading and send it to a select committee.
+As part of the coalition agreement with ACT New Zealand, Luxon agreed to support the Treaty Principles Bill at its first reading and send it to a select committee.
 Luxon made it clear that National would not support the bill beyond that stage or allow it to become law.
 He has emphasised that the bill does a disservice to the Treaty of Waitangi by oversimplifying 184 years of complex debate and discussion around the Treaty.
 The bill sparked heated debate in Parliament with MPs describing it as "divisive" and a "wrecking ball" to Crown-Māori relations.